lbtyner/project_covid/README.md

 # project_covid
 INFORMATION ABOUT THE PROGRAM
-Showing the distribution of deaths per day within a country, since the first death was reported(Population).then showing distribution of deaths per day after the first person was vaccinated on 8/12/2020(Sample). testing if data is normally distributed, then testing if the Sample can utilize the same distribution as the Population
+This programme shows the distribution of coronavirus (SARS-C0V-2) deaths per day within a country, since the first death was reported(Population).
+It then shows the distribution of deaths per day after the first person was vaccinated on 8/12/2020(Sample).
+Testing if data is normally distributed, then testing if the Sample can utilize the same distribution as the Population.

-Also compares statistics of selected country to the rest of the world
+Also compares statistics of selected country to the rest of the world.

 Statistics displayed: total deaths, total cases, average deaths per day, average new cases per day, highest deaths in a day, highest cases in a day, and percentage chance of death after becoming infected.